 They also believe that decisions would be easier to support if risks and mitigation strategies are quantified more meaningfully using statistical analysis.

 For those who believe that cybersecurity is too complex or lacks sufficient data for quantitative analysis, Hubbard and Seiersen remind us that “softer methods never alleviate a lack of data, complexity, rapidly changing environments or unpredictable human actors… they can only obscure it.”

 Measuring risk is complicated enough as it is.
-Threat actors continually switch and evolve their tactics and technologies.
+Threat actors constantly switch and evolve their tactics and technologies.
 You must do the same, or you might lose control of your systems, data, and brand.
-Throw statistical analysis in the mix, and the task of measuring and assessing cyber risk may seem even more overwhelming.
+Throw statistical analysis in the mix, and the task of measuring and assessing cyber risk may seem overwhelming.

-Good governance, risk management, and compliance software, however, can help you handle the many facets of managing cybersecurity risk.
+Robust governance, risk management, and compliance software, however, is an essential component of your risk management strategy and can help you handle the many facets of managing cybersecurity risk.

-The user-friendly dashboard also lets you see in a glance the status of each risk, what needs to be done to address it, and in what order.
+Reciprocity ZenRisk pinpoints risk by probing your systems and finding cybersecurity compliance gaps.
+In addition, ZenRisk can help you prioritize risks using statistical analysis by generating metrics about your risk posture.
+The user-friendly dashboard also lets you see the status of each risk, what needs to be done to address it, and in what order.

-ZenGRC generates an audit trail of your risk management activities, and stores all your documentation in a “single source of truth” repository for easy retrieval come audit time.
-It allows unlimited self-audits, so you always know where your organization’s risk management and compliance efforts stand.
+ZenRisk generates an audit trail of your risk management activities and stores all your documentation in a “single source of truth” repository for easy retrieval come audit time.
+In addition, it allows unlimited self-audits, so you always know where your organization’s risk management and compliance efforts stand.

-With ZenGRC, cyber risk management all but takes care of itself – leaving you to more pressing concerns like boosting your business and your bottom line.
+With ZenRisk, cyber risk management all but takes care of itself – leaving you to more pressing concerns like boosting your business and your bottom line.